Institutional Investor Litigation

 Gibbs & Bruns is nationally recognized for its success in prosecuting securities claims for institutional investors.
 Our cases run the gamut of the capital markets.
 We have won substantial recoveries for clients who invested in everything from municipal revenue bonds to build private prisons in Texas to asset-backed securities issued by affiliates of National Century Financial Enterprises (NCFE), which collapsed in one of the largest securitization failures in history.
 You name the security, and we have likely litigated it.

 Our clients have turned to us to help them recover losses on net interest margin securities, mortgage backs, derivatives, other asset backs, investment grade and speculative equities, index arbitrage funds, options, gold stocks, institutional money market funds, and partnership interests.
 We bring powerful advocacy, established experience, and an irrefutable track record to every case for every client.
 Others have observed that our firm is “unbelievably deep and powerful, hard-hitting and accurate” in this practice area.
-The results below illustrate why:

 National Century Financial Enterprises